jlindsay/slack-bot/README.md

-# slack-demo
+# slack-bot
-Demo for Slack
+Demo for Slack, featuring IBM Watson & Node Express to post quotes to lindsayfilm.com